-NOTE: For Type III mounts the heights of both mount components (Type I and II) shall be measured and individually recorded during the test.
+NOTE: For Type III mounts, the heights of both mount components (Type I and II) shall be measured and individually recorded during the test.

-4.4.2.6.1 Dynamic stiffness vs. mount height.
+- 4.4.2.6.1 Dynamic stiffness vs. mount height.
 This test is not required for Type II and IV mounts needed to only isolate shock and not vibration (see 6.2.b).
 After the drift test, mount dynamic stiffness and damping shall be measured in accordance with 4.4.2.5 at test condition LF-3 of table XVI, with the following major exceptions.
-Measurements shall be at various mount heights which correspond to in-service heights due to drift, in lieu of the maximum intended load "G" specified in the table.
-Measurements shall be at a minimum of five evenly incremented mount heights down to a height that corresponds to the service life of the mount.
-Measurements are only required at one excitation frequency.
+Measurements shall be at various mount heights that correspond to in-service heights due to drift, in lieu of the normal load specified in the table.
+Measurements shall be at a minimum of five evenly incremented mount heights down to a height that corresponds to the service life of the mount. - 4.4.2.7 Endurance tests. - 4.4.2.7.1 Vibration endurance test.
+Unless otherwise specified [see 6.2.f(3)(b)], mount Types II, III, and IV shall be tested in accordance with 4.4.2.7.1.1, and mount Type I shall be tested in accordance with 4.4.2.7.1.2. - 4.4.2.7.1.1 Vibration endurance, resonance test.
+Mounts shall undergo environmental vibration testing in accordance with MIL-STD-167-1 while supporting their intended equipment or loaded with dummy masses to simulate the shipboard configuration [see 6.2.f(3)(d)].
+Testing the mounts while supporting their intended equipment is the preferred method.
+Mounts shall not be removed during any part of the MIL-STD-167-1 test.
+Acceleration in the direction of excitation shall be measured and recorded across the mounts at 15-minute intervals (minimum).
+Amplification or maximum transmissibility shall be calculated at each resonance to determine compliance with 3.4.7.1.a.

-4.4.2.7 Endurance tests.

-4.4.2.7.1 Vibration endurance test.
-Unless otherwise specified [see 6.2.f.(3)(b)], mount Types II, III, and IV shall be tested in accordance with 4.4.2.7.1.1 and mount Type I shall be tested in accordance with 4.4.2.7.1.2.